Automate access, reduce risk, and stay audit-ready

 Banks, fintechs, and trading firms use AI-driven systems for fraud detection, risk modeling, or credit scoring.
 AI-SPM ensures these models are not manipulated through adversarial attacks such as data poisoning, safeguards customer data fed into or inferred from models, and provides audit trails to satisfy regulatory scrutiny.

 SaaS platforms often embed generative AI or LLM APIs for enhanced user features such as content generation or chatbots.
-AI-SPM tracks usage of these models and APIs, prevents prompt injection or model misuse, enforces least privilege around API keys or roles, and ensures that AI-enhanced services maintain integrity and trust.
+AI-SPM tracks usage of these models and APIs, prevents prompt injection or model misuse, enforces the principle of least privilege around API keys or roles, and ensures that AI-enhanced services maintain integrity and trust.

 To realize the value of AI-SPM, organizations should follow a structured rollout path grounded in security hygiene, integration, automation, and education.